Kiddie-1410/Phongs-Adventure/_posts/2023-10-15-hotel-reservation-prediction-code.markdown

 > ROC AUC score has average of 80%, highest is KNN with 84.50% and lowest is GNB 78.26%.

 > For the conclusion, the model have the best performance is KNN, second model is Decision Tree.

 > Should not use GNB for this data.

-For better view please check [presentation post.](/Phongs-Adventure/posts/hotel-reservation-prediction-report#)

 Author: Thi Phong